chentsulin/awesome-graphql/README.md

 #### Clients
 * [relay](https://github.com/facebook/relay) - Relay is a JavaScript framework for building data-driven React applications.
-* [Apollo Client](https://github.com/apollographql/apollo-client) - A well-documented GraphQL client.
-Has React and Angular bindings.
+* [Apollo Client](https://github.com/apollographql/apollo-client) - A fully-featured, production ready caching GraphQL client for every UI framework and GraphQL server.
 * [aws-amplify](https://github.com/aws-amplify/amplify-js) - A client library developed by Amazon for caching, analytics and more that includes a way to fetch GraphQL queries.
 * [graphql-request](https://github.com/prismagraphql/graphql-request) - A minimal GraphQL client for Node and browsers.
 * [FetchQL](https://github.com/gucheen/FetchQL) - A simple GraphQL query client using Fetch.